juliussneezer04/supperbot-node-telegram/readme.md

 (Alternatively, refer to [Mocha - the fun, simple, flexible JavaScript test framework (mochajs.org)](https://mochajs.org/#installation))

-1. Run `npm i --g --save-dev mocha i --save-dev nyc` in your terminal to install Mocha.
+1. Run `npm i --g --save-dev mocha` and then `npm i --save-dev nyc` in your terminal to install Mocha and NYC Mocha (Tool used with Mocha to show Test COde Coverage).
 2. Navigate to `Run > Edit Configurations` from the menu bar to open the `Run/Debug Configurations` window.
 3. Click on the `+` icon on the top left and select Mocha.
 (Don't see Mocha as an Option?
 You'll need to add the Node.js Plug-in to WebStorm first)
 4. Name the configuration any relevant name (e.g. `HelpersTestingSuite`).